 Throughout history and around the globe, sleepers have reported the same small collection of nocturnal visitors.
 Are these experiences simply waking dreams?
 Or do alpha waves enable us to span dimensions?
 In this talk, I discuss the top nine hypnopompic sleep stage visitors and how they sneak into our conscious perception.

 Almost everyone has experienced sleep-paralysis once in their life.
 Why do those experiences so often involve a frightening entity?
 And who is that menacing shadow figure lurking nearby?
-In this lecture, I touch on the psychology of hypnagogia, historical and cultural permutations of the Shadow Man, and modern theories explaining this malevolent visitor.
+In this lecture, I touch on the psychology of hypnagogia, the historical and cultural permutations of the Shadow Man, and modern theories explaining this malevolent visitor.

 I admit my subject matter is pretty gritty, but there is a lyrical lilt to my writing voice from my years as a poet.
 My comfort zone is mainstream story-telling with a literary technique.
 I'm always happy to talk about the craft of creative writing.